d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 student@linux-ess:~$ sudo mount | grep sdb1
 /dev/sdb1 on /mnt/test type ext4 (rw,relatime)
 ```
 With the df command we see that /dev/sdb1 is mounted to the folder /mnt/test.
-We can also see it provides XGB of memory.
+We can also see it provides 7.8GB of memory.
 The mount command shows all mounted drives, with grep we filter to see our drive.
 When the drive is no longer in use, we can unmount is with the unmount command
 ```bash
 student@linux-ess:~$ sudo umount /dev/sdb1